udocker - be anywhere

 udocker: PRoot engine (P1)

-- System call interception is limited to the set of calls that manipulate pathnames
+udockerdefault mode. - System call interception is limited to the set of calls that manipulate pathnames.

 udocker: PRoot engine (P2)

-- Therefore intercepts all system calls even the if they don’t make use pathnames
+- Therefore intercepts all system calls even if they don’t make use pathnames.

-- Since all system calls are intercepted can be slow
+- Since all system calls are intercepted it can be slow.

-- Applications that are heavily threaded or pathname intensive can be very impacted
+- Applications that are heavily threaded or pathname intensive highly impacted.

 udocker: runC/crun engine (R1) - I